HugoByte/polkadot-kurtosis-package/README.md

 ![User Services](img/user_services.png)

-The service name 'frequency-alice-local' contains the details of the 'frequency' parachain node and the service names 'rococo-local-alice' and 'rococo-local-bob' contain the details of the relay chain nodes.
+The service name 'frequency-alice-localnet' contains the details of the 'frequency' parachain node and the service names 'rococo-local-alice' and 'rococo-local-bob' contain the details of the relay chain nodes.
 Each node has its own service name and service details.

 The 'polkadot-js-explorer' service contains the details of the explorer.